Trumpeting skills vital to the next generation

 Best Circle Time; Best home reading initiative; Most engaging writing topic; Most effective use of IT to enhance writing; Most effective use of IT to enhance reading; Best initiative to encourage speaking and listening skills; Best use of drama to promote writing, speaking and listening skills; Best use of art or poetry; Most successful programme for engaging pupils with English as second language; Most engaging writing competition or theme; Best use of cross curricular reading opportunities; Best use of cross curricular writing; Best promotion of reading for pleasure; Best School Library; Most inspiring book corner; Most engaging book week theme; Best reward scheme; Best speaking competition or debating club.

-This annual event is supported by the KM Group and a host of organisations including Beanstalk, Golding Vision, AC Goatham & Son and McCabe Ford Williams.
+This annual event is supported by the KM Group and a host of organisations including Beanstalk, Golding Vision and McCabe Ford Williams.

 For more information on Kent Literacy Awards ring the team on 0844 264 0291.